Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-In the absence of any prior knowledge or access to data structures and containers, including basic arrays, the only recourse for the programmer is to manually search for the desired element using variable names, relying solely on visual inspection and then trying to manipulate the fields individually one by one.
+In the absence of any prior knowledge or access to data structures and containers, including basic arrays, the only viable solution for the programmer is to manually search for the desired element using variable names, relying solely on visual inspection and then trying to manipulate the fields individually one by one.
 This process can prove challenging.
-Consider a scenario where an organization must update information for a student named "Alice" within a pool of 2,500 students.
-To pinpoint the specific student structure corresponding to this information, one would have to linearly scan through the student variables or structures, a task that can be quite time-consuming.
-And this is just one straightforward task within a relatively small sized dataset.
+Consider a scenario where an organization must update information for a student named "Alice" within a pool of 2,500 students (Assuming there are no duplicates).
+One would have to linearly scan through the student variables or structures to pinpoint the specific student structure corresponding to this information, which can be quite time-consuming.
+This is just one straightforward task within a relatively small set of data.
 </p>